Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Cushion warmth during long, stationary sessions
+• Cushions can feel insulating during long, stationary use.

-• The visual mass can feel heavy in compact rooms
+• The visual mass can feel heavy in compact rooms.

 Burton James Jefferson Sofa